 Description Machine name on the SDTI network.
 It is not mandatory because a network number is assigned to the EVS server.
-It is however recommended to easily identify all servers connected to the XNet network.
+It is however recommended as it helps to easily identify the servers connected to the XNet network.
 The Net Name will be displayed even if the SDTI code is not valid.
 Values The Net Name is user-defined and cannot exceed 8 characters.
 Default value By default, no Net Name is assigned.